luuquanghaison/Personal-website/content/authors/admin/_index.md

 ## About Me

 I am a PhD student in the Department of Statistics at the University of British Columbia under the supervision of Dr. Alexandre Bouchard-Côté.
 My main interest is developing scalable Markov chain Monte Carlo (MCMC) methods with theoretical guarantees.
+This includes coordinate-wise (Gibbs) sampling, variants of Hamiltonian Monte Carlo (NUTS, random HMC) as well as tempering methods (Parallel Tempering, Simulated Tempering).
+Another interest of mine is the connection sampling methods have to other fields such as optimization and dynamical systems.